ReadingAndThinking.com

 Parents should consider the age characteristics of children when choosing children's books; parents should consider reading.

-The diverse presentation of classic children's poetry and picture book teaching activities is to meet the diversified development of children, which has a positive impact on children's thinking, emotion, and personality development.
+The varied presentation of classic children's poetry and picture book teaching activities is to meet the diversified development of children, which has a positive impact on children's thinking, emotion, and personality development.

 These books offer a mix of fiction and non-fiction, covering various themes such as identity, acceptance, resilience, and inclusivity.